Healthy Baby Smash Cake (No Added Sugar)

 You will love Healthy Baby Smash Cake because:

-• No added sugar — sweetened naturally with bananas
+• Made with no added sugar, sweetened naturally with bananas

-• Soft and fluffy, perfect for tiny hands to smash and explore
+• A soft and fluffy cake that is perfect for tiny hands to smash and explore

-• Wholesome ingredients you can feel good about
+• Made with simple wholesome ingredients you can feel good about

 • Easy to make in just one bowl